Vito Antuofermo vs. Marvin Hagler (1st meeting)

 - Unofficial KO Magazine scorecard: 144-141 Hagler

-- WBA Middleweight Title (first defense by Antuofermo)
+- WBA Middleweight Title (1st defense by Antuofermo)

-- WBC Middleweight Title (first defense by Antuofermo)
+- WBC Middleweight Title (1st defense by Antuofermo)

 - See also: Hagler vs. Antuofermo II